-While penny stocks are often criticized by experts as a speculative roll of the dice, all the risk associated with penny shares does not come without the potential for massive rewards.
+While penny stocks are often criticized by experts as highly speculative, all the risk associated with penny shares does not come without potential for massive rewards.
 Some penny stocks may never take off and others may suffer from the “pump and dump” syndrome, but others hit it big and became billion dollar companies.

 Below are 10 well-known companies that all traded under $2 at one point in time, only to see their stock prices soar in value, making savvy investors a boatload of cash.
 Included in this list, you will find small companies that transformed into industry leaders and successful businesses that collapsed or reignited into corporate powerhouses once again.